 Maximum distance between 2 dots = z = 14.5 cm

 The above distance is less than the distinct vision, which normal person cannot see.

 10.15.
-A polariod (I) is placed in front of a monochromatic source.
-Another polatiod (II) is placed in front of this polaroid (I) and rotated till no light passes.
+A polaroid (I) is placed in front of a monochromatic source.
+Another polaroid (II) is placed in front of this polaroid (I) and rotated till no light passes.
 A third polaroid (III) is now placed in between (I) and (II).
-In this case, will light emerge from (II).
+In this case, will light emerge from (II)?
 Explain.